serbrious/neuro-game-sdk/API/SPECIFICATION.md

 This message needs to be sent as soon as possible after an action is validated, to allow Neuro to continue.

 > [!Important]
-> Until you send an action result, Neuro will be frozen and unable to do anything!
+> Until you send an action result, Neuro will just be waiting for the result of her action!
 > Please make sure to send this as soon as possible.
 > It should usually be sent after validating the action parameters, before it is actually executed in-game